AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 > Task 5.
 In the text input box, type `demo`

-This is a shortcut for typing the following message from the Customer Service Representative:
+`demo` is a shortcut for typing the following message from the Customer Service Representative:

 > ***User***
 >> *I received this email from my customer.
 What should I answer?*